 - Term expires 2023.

-Prior to joining Black Creek Group in 2007, Reiff was a shareholder at the law firm of Brownstein Hyatt Farber & Schreck, where he practiced law from 1985 to 1986 and from 1989 to 2007, and was a member of the firm’s executive committee and co-chair of its corporate and securities department.
-He worked on Gov. Roy Romer’s senior staff in 1987-1988, and also has been an adjunct law professor at the University of Colorado Law School, where he has taught courses in basic and advanced real estate transactions.
+Prior to joining UCHealth, Reiff was managing director, chief administrative and legal officer of Black Creek Group, a Denver-based real estate private equity firm.
+Prior to joining Black Creek Group, Reiff was a shareholder at the law firm of Brownstein Hyatt Farber & Schreck, and was a member of the firm’s executive committee and co-chair of its corporate and securities department.
+He previously worked on Governor Roy Romer’s senior staff, and also has been an adjunct law professor at the University of Colorado Law School.

-Reiff has extensive government and civic experience, currently serving on the Colorado Independent Ethics Commission.
-He also has served as the chair of the Colorado Transportation Commission, chair of the Board of Trustees of the University of Northern Colorado, and chair of the Board of Trustees of the State Colleges of Colorado.
+Reiff previously has served as chair of the Colorado Transportation Commission, chair of the Board of Trustees of the University of Northern Colorado, and chair of the Board of Trustees of the State Colleges of Colorado.

 He graduated with honors from Stanford University with a B.A. in economics, and a M.A. from the Food Research Institute (economics of development), and he graduated magna cum laude from Harvard Law School.